 Diabetic nephropathy is diagnosed using tests that check for a protein (albumin) in the urine, which points to kidney damage.
 Your urine will be checked for protein (urinalysis) when you are diagnosed with diabetes.

-Microalbumin urine tests can detect very small amounts of protein in the urine that cannot be detected by a routine urine test, allowing early detection of nephropathy.
+An albumin urine test can detect very small amounts of protein in the urine that cannot be detected by a routine urine test, allowing early detection of nephropathy.
 Early detection is important, to prevent further damage to the kidneys.
 The results of two tests, done within a 3- to 6-month period, are needed to diagnose nephropathy.

 |Type of diabetes||When to begin yearly testing|

 After you have had diabetes for 5 years

 Type 2 diabetes

 After age 10 and after the child has had diabetes for 5 years